 For this week, the Kiwi was one of the top dogs, coming in second only to the triumphant yen.
 As for catalysts, there wasn’t one.
-Well, not a direct catalysts anyway.
+Well, not a direct catalyst anyway.
 And you can see that on how mixed that overlay of four Kiwi pairs look like.
-It become even more mixed if you also include the other Kiwi pairs.
+It becomes even more mixed if you also include the other Kiwi pairs.

 There was a noticeable surge in Kiwi demand on Tuesday and later on Friday, however.
 But the weird thing is that there wasn’t really any direct bullish catalyst for the Kiwi at the time.

 The Tuesday surge, which also gave the Aussie a nice boost, has left almost everybody (including myself) stumped.
 Some tried to pin it on New Zealand’s trade data, but I don’t agree with that since the surge occurred several hours after the trade data came out, and New Zealand’s trade surplus shrank anyway.
 Others were honest enough to admit that they were stumped.
 Others still simply said that “algos did it.”

 The Friday surge, meanwhile, occurred when the U.S. released its dismal GDP report, so it seems like the Kiwi was benefiting from Uncle Sam’s misery.
 The most likely explanation for this type of price action is the search for a higher yield with minimal risk.